flavienbwk/book-devops/eng/README.md

 1. **Organize a meeting** with stakeholders.
 Ask them to imagine a year ahead and that the transformation plan failed.
 2. Create a **collaborative document** (e.g., Google Docs) with the following headings:
-    - Potential Failure Factors
+    - Potential Failure Factors ;
-    - Solutions
+    - Solutions ;
-    - Most Dangerous Factors
+    - Most Dangerous Factors ;
-    - Action Plan
+    - Action Plan.
 3. **Potential Failure Factors**
-    - Reasons that might lead to project failure.
+    - Reasons that might lead to project failure ;
     - E.g., lack of support from management, difficulty integrating DevOps practices with existing processes and systems, insufficient team training or expertise in Cloud technologies, resistance to change from certain members...
 4. **Solutions**
-    - For each failure factor, brainstorm solutions that could be implemented now to reduce the project's risk of failure.
+    - For each failure factor, brainstorm solutions that could be implemented now to reduce the project's risk of failure ;
     - E.g., conduct awareness presentations, start with a proof of concept for a specific use case, prepare a training plan, identify early adopters...
 5. **Most Dangerous Factors**
     - List out the riskiest factors that the team can still influence.